University of Arizona - Phoenix Centers

-The Center for Simulation and Innovation is an educational facility dedicated, in every sense, to be a resource for all of Arizona — fulfilling a mission to continually improve health care through education, research and clinical care.
+The Center for Simulation and Innovation at the UA College of Medicine – Phoenix is a state-of-the-art health care simulation facility dedicated, in every sense, to fulfill its mission to continually improve health care through education, research and clinical care.

 Director: Andrew S. Kraft, MD

 The University of Arizona Cancer Center (UACC) is the latest edition to the ever expanding Phoenix Biomedical Campus.
 Construction was completed in the fall of 2015.
 Now, sitting at the northwest corner of Fillmore and Seventh streets, the UACC ensures a future of extraordinary cancer care.

 The Arizona Center on Aging's mission is to promote healthy, and functional lives for older adults through comprehensive programs in research, education and training, and clinical care.

 Arizona Center for Integrative Medicine

 The Arizona Center for Integrative Medicine at the University of Arizona College of Medicine is leading the transformation of health care by creating, educating, and actively supporting a community that embodies the philosophy and practice of healing-oriented medicine, addressing mind, body and spirit.
 The Center was founded in 1994 by Dr. Andrew Weil, and has focused its efforts in three domains: education, clinical care and research.
 The Center was built upon the premise that the best way to change a field is to educate the most gifted professionals and place them in settings where they can, in turn, teach others.